charliecalvert/CloudNotes/Assignments/MidtermFinal/Prog272Midterm2017.md

 ## JSCS

-I couldn't figure out what was going on with JSCS earlier in the quarter, or perhaps WebStorm was broken with ES6 code.
-At any rate, something has changed either in my head or in the world.
+I want you to be able to check the formating of your code with JSCS when I open it in WebStorm.
 If you have not done so already, install JSCS globally:

   npm install -g jscs